All hands on deck.

 Manisha Wijesinghe – Director of Case Management

-Manisha completed her Bachelor of Laws Degree at the Open University of Colombo in 2012.
-In 2014, Manisha read for her Master of Laws (Human Rights), which she passed with distinction.
-Manisha was enrolled as an Attorney at Law of the Supreme Court of Sri Lanka in 2019.
-Manisha has worked for UNICEF Child Protection & Juvenile Justice Programme and Save the Children – Sri Lanka.
+Manisha completed her Bachelor of Laws Degree (LL.B.) at the Open University of Colombo in 2012.
+In 2014, she received her Master of Laws Degree in Human Rights (LL.M.) from University of Hong Kong (HKU).
+Manisha enrolled as an Attorney at Law of the Supreme Court of Sri Lanka in 2019 and is a life member of the Bar Association of Sri Lanka.
+Before coming to Hong Kong in 2013, Manisha worked for the UNICEF Child Protection & Juvenile Justice Programme and Save the Children – Sri Lanka.

-After completing a Master’s Degree, she worked for Christian Action – HK and as a Paralegal at Daly & Associates specializing in the area of migrant worker rights and international labour law.
-She started at HELP in October 2019.
+After completing her Master’s Degree, Manisha worked at Christian Action (Migrant Domestic Worker Programme) and at Daly & Associates specializing in the area of migrant worker rights and international labour law.
+She joined HELP in October 2019.

 Betty Wagner – Case Manager

 Betty has worked and lived in Hong Kong since 2005, having spent the decade prior in Germany.
 Her previous roles as a radio announcer, line producer and media assistant come in handy on a daily basis at HELP, where she manages client cases and leads workshops to educate domestic workers.
 Betty is fluent in her native Bahasa Indonesia, as well as English and German.